swathireddy26/SharedWallet-SmartContract/README.md

 # SharedWallet-SmartContract
-This wallet contract can store funds and let users withdraw again.
-One can also give "allowance" to other, specific user-addresses by restricting the functions to specific user roles.
+1. This wallet contract can store funds and let users withdraw again.
+2. One can also give "allowance" to other, specific user-addresses.
+3. We can also restrict the functions to specific user roles.